BlogeCommerceMarch 18th, 2024 · 12 min read

 One of the main advantages of Open SaaS platforms is their scalability.
 They can handle high volumes of traffic and sales, making them suitable for growing businesses.
 Additionally, they offer a wide range of customization options, allowing businesses to create a unique and personalized online store.

 However, Open SaaS platforms can be more expensive than both open source and SaaS platforms.
 They also require technical expertise to set up and manage, whether in house or through an agency.
-It may be a problem for smaller businesses on a tighter budget, but hiring an eCommerce agency can actually be a very good idea.
+It may be a problem for smaller businesses on a tighter budget, but hiring an eCommerce agency can make that problem go away.

 Marketplace Platforms